kumaraswini-11/pokemon-app/README.md

 - **Stat Analysis**: Visualize and compare Pokemon statistics for strategic planning.
 - **SEO Optimized**: Built with Next.js for fast load times and discoverability.
 - **Authentication Support**: Secure user authentication implemented using Auth.js.
-- **Advanced Filtering**: Filter Pokémon by type, ability, generation, and stats
+- **Advanced Filtering**: Filter Pokemon by type, ability, generation, and stats
-- **Team Builder**: Create and manage Pokémon teams with type coverage analysis
+- **Team Builder**: Create and manage Pokemon teams with type coverage analysis
 - **Responsive Design**: Works on all devices from mobile to desktop
 - **Dark Mode Support**: Toggle between light and dark themes
 - **Performance Optimized**: Uses React Query for data fetching and caching